RavensbourneWebMedia/Web-development-workshop/sessions/03/README.md

 </script>
 ```

-You'll write your code between those two lines that start with	 `//`.
+You'll write your JS code between those two lines that start with	 `//`.

 ```js
 // start a new ScrollMagic controller